This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Sustainable seafood is more likely to be healthy and naturally gorgeous.

-If possible, opt for extremely high quality fish.
+If possible, opt for the highest quality fish you can find.
 It will be prettier (and taste better).
 Here are my favorite places to buy seafood online.

 Avoid chemically-treated fish, because they quite often cook (and look) differently than the natural version.